telamon/mdpreview/README.md

   is appended, mdpreview automatically scrolls to the bottom.
 * Optional *Keep-on-top* window hint, to keep the preview always on top.
 * Supported Markdown extensions: TableOfContents, Tables, Checklists, Auto-urlize.
+* Save generated HTML.
 * Invoke editor from mdpreview.
+* Written in Python, so runs nearly everywhere.

 Installation